animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-While the user’s name probably does not require any special logic to serialize the value, serializing the password on the other hand might require additional logic to handle the sensitive nature of the field or property.
+While the user's name probably does not require any special logic to serialize the value, serializing the password on the other hand might require additional logic to handle the sensitive nature of the field or property.